turingschool/backend-curriculum-site/module1/lessons/environment_setup.markdown

 *   HomeBrew -- This is a "package manager" for installing other developer-related programs.
 You can think of it as the "App Store for nerds."
 *   Git (An application for handling "version control" of our software projects)
-*   The Ruby programming language -- version 2.4 in particular -- as well as a Ruby "Version Manager" to allow us to install other versions as needed
+*   The Ruby programming language, as well as a Ruby "Version Manager" to allow us to install other versions as needed

 ### Text Editor

-If you don't already have a favorite text editor, we recommend using [Atom](https://atom.io/).
+If you don't already have a favorite text editor, we recommend using [VSCode](https://code.visualstudio.com/download).

 ### Terminal